Irvine Car Accident Lawyer

 - Texting, or

-All drivers have a duty of care when driving.
+All drivers have a duty of care while on the road.
 In other words, they must be mindful of other drivers and pedestrians.
 They are also expected to obey traffic lights and signs to ensure a safe environment for those who are nearby.

 It is also very important to understand that even an injured driver may share some degree of responsibility, which may limit the compensation they are entitled to receive.
 California is a comparative negligence state.
 This means that more than one entity can be responsible for a car accident.
 In cases where more than one entity is responsible for a car accident, liability will be divided according to each individual’s degree of negligence.

 West Coast Trial Lawyers Is Here to Help